 Features

 yFiles is a powerful programming library for visualizing any kind of diagram, graph, or network.
-Using yFiles you can display data from any kind of data source, and easily enable interactive creation, viewing, and editing of graphs.
+Using yFiles you can display data from many diverse data sources., and easily enable interactive creation, viewing, and editing of graphs.
 Automatic diagram layout and analysis algorithms help users understand even the most complex graph structures.

 Evaluation